tim0git/terraform-aws-gameday-template/README.md

 Now that we have our VPC up and running lets create more logging!!

-Logging is essential on gameday to be able to see whats actually gone wrong, be warned, the game day will include some *chaos*!!
+Logging is essential on gameday to be able to see what's actually gone wrong, be warned, the game day will include some *chaos*!!

-In the terminal run `make log buckets`
+In the terminal run `make log_buckets`

->This will create two s3 buckets, one for s3 access logs (who's been in my bucket?') and one for public load balancer logs.
+>This will create two s3 buckets, one for s3 access logs (who's been in my bucket?) and one for public load balancer logs.

-### Compute *"i need more power scotty!"* 🔋
+### Compute *"I need more power scotty!"* 🔋

 At some point we will definitely need more power.
 It is Rainbow Day after all.
-ECS clusters (Fargate Provider) are free unless you run something on them so it cant hurt to stand up one of those.
+ECS clusters (Fargate Provider) are free unless you run something on them, so it cant hurt to stand up one of those.

 In the terminal run `make cluster`